MikolajSzawerda/music-sae/docs/wimu2025l_final.md

 ### SAE interventions

-We have tried performing intervention on small and medium models with algorithms:
+We experimented with interventions on small and medium models using the following algorithms:
-- before every nth token activate given feature in sae latent space and decode it
+- Activating a specific SAE feature before every nth token and decoding the result.
-- given prompt and sae features which fires within that prompt multiply by: negative;0;positive number and observe
+- Modulating SAE features triggered by a given prompt by multiplying them with negative, zero, or positive values and observing the effect.
-- copy activation pattern from track with feature A to generated track with prompt having feature B
+- Transferring activation patterns of feature A from one track to a generated track prompted with feature B.

-Unfortunetly quality of the outputs wasn't as crisp as we expected and potentialy we require to increase diveristy and quality of the datasets.
+Unfortunately, the output quality was not as crisps as we expected, indicating a need to improve dataset diversity and quality.

 ## Limitations and discovered issues